mrkamel/spella/README.md

 Currently, certain defaults apply:

-* tokens < 4 characters: won't be corrected
+* token length < 4 characters: won't be corrected
-* tokens >= 4 characters: a maximum edit distance of 1 is used
+* token length >= 4 characters: a maximum edit distance of 1 is used
+* token length >= 9 characters: a maximum edit distance of 2 is used

 ## Todo

 * normalization/ignoring special characters
 * keeping the case while being case insensitive
-* Find solution for splitting with restart from root while correcting greedily
-* Allow to configure max edit distances